effekseer/EffekseerForWebGL/README.md

 - python
 - cmake
 - mingw-make (Windows only)
-- Emscripten 1.38.38 (Add directory to PATH)
+- Emscripten 1.38.38 or later (Add directory to PATH)

 ## Build